Pet Rat Facts

-- Average lifespan of a rat is two to three years.
+- Average lifespan of a pet rat is two to three years.

-- A rat is typically nine to eleven inches long with their tail being an additional seven to nine inches long.
+- A Norway rat body is typically nine to eleven inches long with their tail being an additional seven to nine inches long.

 - Rats are nocturnal so they will be most active at night.

 - Male rats are called bucks, females are does, and babies are pups.

 - Rats are social creatures so they do best if kept with another rat (or group of rats).

 - Rats reach puberty very young at six to eight weeks of age.
 They shouldn't be bred this young though, so make sure males and females are separated before they reach this age.

 - Females go into heat every four or five days (for about 24 hours) once they reach puberty and may seem agitated or restless during this time.
 This is why it is so easy to breed rats.

 - Rats have a wide range of markings as well as breed varieties (e.g. standard/smooth, rex, hairless, tailless).\